soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 ```
 >>> pip install py-openaq
 ```
+### OpenAQ API data model:
+The API is working with 8 different entities including:
+* cities: provides a simple listing of cities within the platforms
+* countries: provides a simple listing of countries within the platform
+* fetches: providing data about individual fetch operations that are used to populate data in the platform
+* latest: provides the latest value of each available parameter for every location in the system
+* locations: provides a list of measurement locations and their meta data
+* measurements: provides data about individual measurements
+* parameters: provides a simple listing of parameters within the platform
+* sources: provides a list of data sources

 ### In the time of creating this Git repository I just installed the following versions of required python libraries:
 pandas: 0.24.2 </br>
 requests: 2.22.0 </br>